 NOTE: It is necessary to climb under the crane to drain the transmission oil.
-Be sure engine is shut off, the ignition key is removed, parking brake is engaged, and chock blocks are in place before climbing under the crane.
+Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.

-NOTE: When the strainer is removed, oil will gush out.
+When the strainer is removed, oil will gush out.
 Keep to one side when you remove the strainer.

-2. Place suitable container under the strainer (Figure 6-50).
+2. Place suitable container under the strainer (Figure 6-58).
 Remove the strainer and gasket and drain the oil into the container.
 Discard the gasket.